-In his free time, Ryan enjoys playing tennis, playing chess, and cooking.
+In his free time, Ryan enjoys playing tennis, playing with his pet rats (Kiwi and Yuzu), and cooking.

 While at UC Berkeley, Ryan’s research has been aligned with the collaborative efforts of the FUTURE EFRC.
 With the center’s project focusing on mass transport within a reactor system, Ryan’s research has specifically focused on understanding the reactions between molten salts and stainless steel at their interface.
-Ryan has also been measuring the density of molten salts for the Molten Salt Round Robin.
+A second project which also probes the salt-metal interface is the NEUP Pump Development Project, where his work focuses on the effects of friction and wear on corrosion in molten salts.
+A third project has been density measurements of molten salts for the Molten Salt Round Robin.

 Publications will be updated when more relevant documents are available.